 2. Alzheimer's Disease

-Alzheimer’s disease is a progressive and fatal mental disorder that, over time, erodes a patient’s ability to make judgments, learn, reason, remember, carry out daily activities, and communicate.
-Some patients with Alzheimer’s disease also may demonstrate personality changes, including becoming paranoid or suspicious, becoming easily agitated, and suffering delusions.
+Alzheimer's disease is a progressive and fatal mental disorder that, over time, erodes a patient's ability to make judgments, learn, reason, remember, carry out daily activities, and communicate.
+Some patients with Alzheimer's may also demonstrate personality changes, including becoming paranoid or suspicious, becoming easily agitated, and suffering delusions.

-Diabetes patients, especially those with type 2 diabetes, appear more at risk for developing Alzheimer’s disease and other types of dementia.
-The poorer the patient’s control of blood glucose, the higher the risk seems to be.
-Research is beginning to show that high levels of glucose in the blood can be linked to a higher incidence of Alzheimer’s disease, the most commonly diagnosed type of dementia, and the seventh leading cause of death in America.
+Diabetes patients, especially those with type 2 diabetes, appear more at risk for developing Alzheimer's disease and other types of dementia.
+The poorer the patient can control blood glucose, the higher the risk seems to be.
+Research is beginning to show that high blood glucose levels can be linked to a higher incidence of Alzheimer's disease, which is the most commonly diagnosed type of dementia and the seventh leading cause of death in America.

 3. Amputation of a Limb

 Loss of a limb, especially a foot, is not uncommon for patients with diabetes.
-Nerve damage or lack of blood flow to the feet can lead to a wide variety of medical complications, and wounds to the foot, even minor ones like scrapes or blisters, may not heal as they should.
-If you’ve had a limb amputated as a result of complications from diabetes, this may make you eligible for disability benefits.
+Nerve damage or lack of blood flow to the feet can lead to various medical complications, and wounds to the foot, even minor ones like scrapes or blisters, may not heal as they should.
+If you've had a limb amputated due to complications from diabetes, this may make you eligible for disability benefits.
 This is especially true if you have other documented limitations, which your doctor can help you determine.

 4. Cardiovascular Diseases

 Having diabetes dramatically increases your chances of a wide variety of related cardiovascular issues.
 Cardiovascular conditions typically associated with diabetes may include an irregular heartbeat, peripheral vascular diseases, or even congestive heart failure, which carries symptoms ranging from pain and fatigue to numbness.
-If you have diabetes, you also are at increased risk of having either a heart attack or a stroke.
+If you have diabetes, you are also at increased risk of a heart attack or stroke.